ROCm/MIVisionX/README.md

 * The installer will copy all executables into `/opt/rocm/mivisionx/bin` and libraries into `/opt/rocm/mivisionx/lib`
 * The installer also copies all the OpenVX and OpenVX module header files into `/opt/rocm/mivisionx/include` folder
-* Apps, Samples, Documents, Model Compiler and Toolkit are placed into `/opt/rocm/mivisionx`
+* Apps, Samples, Documents, Model Compiler, and Toolkit are placed into `/opt/rocm/mivisionx`
-* Run samples to verify the installation
+* Run below sample to verify the installation

 **Canny Edge Detection**

   <p align="center"><img width="60%" src="samples/images/canny_image.PNG" /></p>